MarcoTerzulli/GAVI-Manderoli/README.md

 python3 main.py
 ```

-The indexing log will be printed in the console or terminal in real time.
+The indexing log will be printed in the console or terminal in real time.<br />
 After the index is commited, the GUI will be loaded.

 ### Submitting a query